aws-samples/config-resource-compliance-dashboard/README.md

 **Remember to delete that statement from the KMS resource policy when you destroy or redeploy the dashboard resources.**

-Alternatively, this can be done with a [KMS Key grant](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html).

 ### Installation on dedicated Dashboard account

 The installation process consists of three steps: